Gassandrid/ewan.my/meta/runs/2026-06-03-quartz-v5-migration.md

 - Production build: 806 inputs and 3311 emitted files, including generated OG cards.
 - Static release probe passed across 1228 HTML pages and 1076 TikZ pages, including the citation regression and all previously covered custom runtimes.

+## 2026-07-28 Bases Card Parity

+- Fixed `A Limited Curation.base` and other `cards` views through the supported `bases-page` custom-view override in `quartz.ts`.
+- The pinned v5 renderer wrapped each complete card in an anchor while still rendering linked metadata inside it.
+Those nested anchors are invalid HTML, so browsers reparsed one card into multiple grid children.
+It also did not render card `groupBy` sections.
+- Added `quartz/custom/legacyBasesCards.tsx` to emit the valid v4 card structure: a neutral card container with separate image and title links, linked metadata, card sizing/aspect variables, and grouped sections.
+- Made the full-width Bases center column `border-box` so its side padding no longer expands the grid beyond the viewport.
+- Added focused renderer tests and production-output assertions for 14 coherent cards, image/title links, the configured group header, and the absence of whole-card anchors.

+Verification on Node `22.16.0`:

+- `npm run check`: passed.
+- `npm test`: 119 tests, 31 suites, 0 failures.
+- Production build: 806 inputs and 3311 emitted files.
+- Static release probe: 1228 HTML pages and 1076 TikZ pages, including Bases card parity.
+- Browser geometry: four 286 px columns with 32 px gutters at 1280 px; one 358 px column at 390 px; body width matched the viewport at both sizes.

 ## Open Gaps

 - One low-severity esbuild advisory remains.
 Its fix requires moving from the current `0.27.x` range to `0.28.x`; the affected surface is the esbuild development server on Windows, not the generated static site or current macOS/Linux build/deploy path.